 Nickel creek to white River

 A good day.
 I wake up calm and enjoy clear skies all morning.
-Tho I find frost at 5k feet and take pictures of Borg-like ice structures.
+Tho I find frost at 5k feet and take pictures of Crystalline Entity-like ice structures.
+(Shout out: STNG)

 I take long morning breaks to enjoy the sudden and surprising presence of sun.